countable-web/open-source-corporation/product/engineering/CODE_PROJECT_STANDARDS.md

   * Use our standard stack choices.
   * Automatically run tests, stage the `develop` branch for anyone to look at, and automatically deploy the project to production from the `master` branch.

+## Automation

+Never block the developer.
+We own our tools, not the other way around.

+The core principle of Countable's code projects is they automate everything other than the core domain problems the developer is working on.
+The developer should never have to take an extra manual step to start up a project, deploy, debug, or restart in order to apply changes.
+Any extra steps that interrupt development flow should be automated.
+For example:
+  * Linters should auto-fix issues, and only issue warnings in the case of issues that can't be auto-fixed.
+  * Minimize startup time.
+It should only take a few seconds or less to start up a project after the first installation.
+  * Migrations should be run automatically on startup, not require a manual step.

 ## Project Structure